 As pharmaceutical manufacturers move more toward in-licensing, they tend to reduce their massive research and development budgets.
 This can perturb investors accustomed to the traditional pharmaceutical growth model: drug discovery leads to products, which leads to profits.

-But remember that drug discovery also leads to major losses.
+But remember that drug discovery can also lead to major losses.
 Pharmaceutical companies spend millions on development, yet only one in 10 product candidates ever makes it to market.
 In-licensing can offer an opportunity to cut down that expense and share the burden of risk.

 Plus, as pharmaceutical investors are becoming increasingly aware, blockbuster drugs are few and far between these days.
 “The industry is the victim of its own previous successes,” Dan Hurley explains in an article for the New York Times.
 “In order to thrive, it must come up with drugs that work better than blockbusters of the past.”